 Image Courtesy: CDC/PHIL

 About eight identical species of mosquitoes in the genus Anopheles are collectively known as Anopheles gambiae complex.
-While all members of this species complex are physically identical, they do have different behavioral characteristics.
+While all members of this species complex are physically similar, they do have different behavioral characteristics.

 Several species of the Anopheles gambiae complex are known to carry Plasmodium falciparum, one of the deadliest malaria parasite.
 Anopheles arabiensis (one of the eight species) caused the malaria epidemic of 1938/39 in northeastern Brazil.

 Female Psorophora Ferox | Image Courtesy: Katja Schulz

 Psorophora ferox is one of the thirteen mosquito species of the genus Psorophora which are native to most of the Americas.
 The mosquito species thrive in temporary pools filled with rainwater in low-density forest areas.